 The method of planting depended on whether I was using started seedlings or seeds.
 If I used plants, I just used a trowel to open a slit in the straw and then placed the seedling at the depth it would be planted in the ground.
 When planting seeds, if the seeds were large, like cucumbers or melons, I just parted the straw and put the seeds a couple of inches deep.

-With smaller seeds like carrots and beets that, if sown on the surface, would filter down in the bale and may not germinate, so the areas I grew the seed crops, I first took some compost and peat-based potting soil and mixed them together about 1/3 compost and 2/3 potting soil.
-I then placed this mixture on the top of the straw so I had an excellent level planting surface.
+With smaller seeds like carrots and beets that, if sown on the surface, would filter down in the bale and may not germinate, so in the areas I grew the seed crops, I first took some compost and peat-based potting soil and mixed them together about 1/3 compost and 2/3 potting soil.
+I then placed this mixture on the top of the straw, so I had an excellent level planting surface.

 I spread the seed in a bed-type arrangement so seedlings would sprout all over the bale, and I put another inch of the mix over the seed and watered it to get good germination.
 Next year, I may place row cover material over the area to help with germination.